masschallenge/django-accelerator/README.md

 and the Travis builds are configured to test both.

 To test this locally, it is possible to run `make tox`.

+Also, Running `make test` will simply run the tests under the default version.